 Types of sedation include:

-- Inhaled minimal sedation with nitrous oxide, or “laughing gas,” which aims to relax the patient.
+- Inhaled minimal sedation with Laughing Gas, which aims to relax the patient.
 The dentist is able to manipulate how much gas a patient receives.
 This is the only form of sedation where a patient can theoretically drive home.

 - Oral application (generally with Halcion) resulting in minimal to moderate sedation.
 Usually taken one hour prior to a dental procedure.